TheDiRocco/Gfaim/README.md

 # Gfaim
 Goal is to automate your next meals decision based on your lifestyle, requirements, taste profile and habits.
 A main feature of the solution will be to add receipts

+Interface set to be similar to OpenAI platform